 It takes 4 - 6 weeks to make a unique textile creature or hound from start to finish.
 Character and style take time to develop.
 I start with the head, long or short snout ? big or short pricked ears ?
 Once I have the head made I sketch out the body a pattern is made up.
 I think about how the hound is going to stand or sit and how the fabrics will behave.

 Heads are created from woolly or fleecy walking socks, sometimes upcycled with wonderfully felted heels or new.
 Bodies are fashioned from a range of fabrics, wool, cashmere, tweed or fleece coating.
 Upcycled, cleaned and prepared for use.
 Stuffing is a mixture of hollow fibre fill, natural cotton kapok, rice or metal shot filled paws and occasionally bottoms.
 Larger hounds are wired in the legs to support them and enable movement.

 How do you make the heads ?

 Each face is needle felted using roving wool to create details, every eye is needle felted and noses are created from boiled wool, stitched and needle felted.
 I have developed a technique over time that gradually builds up the hounds features.

-Where can I see a hound for real ?
+Where can I see a real Hawkes Hound ?